alexeykomov/green-travel/README.md

 # green-travel
-This is the Green travel app for iOS.
+This is the Radzima (Green travel) app for iOS.
 The app shows touristic places and routes to visit in Belarus.

 ## How to start